BY-LAWS, RULES OF PROCEDURE 245:15-11

 (2) Successful completion or auditing of continuing education courses.

-(5) Active participation in professional or technical societies serving the engineering or land surveying profession.
-Credit for active participation in a professional and technical society serving the engineering or land surveying profession (limited to 4 PDH's per renewal period), requires that a licensee serve as an officer and/or actively participates in a committee of the organization.
-PDH's are not earned until the end of each year of service is completed.
+(5) Active participation in professional or technical societies serving the engineering or land surveying profession, or code development technical committees, or code commissions.
+Credit for active participation in a professional and technical society serving the engineering or land surveying profession (limited to 4 PDH’s per renewal period), requires that a licensee serve as an officer and/or actively participates in a committee of the organization.
+PDH’s are not earned until the end of each year of service is completed.